drmirror/grouping/README.md

 Dewey           0.400      0.400      0.600      0.800      0.800      0.200      0.200
 ```

 We can see that Huey, Louie and Dewey form the tightest cluster with a distance of only 0.2 among each other (only the first name is different).
 Donald and Daisy are close, but not *that* close (0.4).
-Mickey and Minnie, at 0.6, are even further away, and so on.
+Mickey and Minnie, at 0.6, are even further apart, and so on.

 Calling the method ```mergeOnce(threshold)``` finds the closest pair in the set whose distance is below the threshold and merges them into one cluster, updating the distances to all other elements of the set to be the minimum of the distances of the individual elements.
 For our people from Duckburg, calling ```mergeOnce()``` repeatedly with a threshold of 1.0 (no limits on merging) results in the following sequence of matrixes.